aws-samples/Cohere-on-AWS/demo-pdf-processing/README.md

 # PDF AI Assistant

-An intelligent PDF processing application that allows users to upload, search, and chat with their PDF documents using Cohere's AI capabilities.
+An intelligent PDF processing application that allows users to upload, search, and chat with your PDF documents using Cohere's AI capabilities.
 The application supports large PDF files (up to 300MB) and provides semantic search and natural language interactions with document content.

 ## Features